London Osteopathy Pilates

 The Holistic Osteopathic Perspective

-• Stress and lifestyle factors contributing to muscle tension.
+• Lifestyle and stress factors contributing to muscle tension

 This holistic approach reduces the chance of trigger points returning and supports long-term recovery.